How to Find Happiness With LiFePO4 (Lithium-Ion) Batteries

 Charging an LFP Battery

 Most regular solar charge controllers have no trouble charging lithium-ion batteries.
 The Voltages needed are very similar to those used for AGM batteries (a type of sealed lead-acid battery).
-The BMS helps too, in making sure the battery cells see the right Voltage, do not get overcharged, or over-discharged, and the cell temperature is within reason while they are being charged.
+The BMS helps too, in making sure the battery cells see the right Voltage, do not get overcharged, or overly-discharged, it balances the cells, and ensures the cell temperature is within reason while they are being charged.

 The graph below shows a typical profile of a LiFePO4 battery getting charged.
 To make it easier to read the Voltages have been converted to what a 12 Volt LFP battery pack would see (4x the single-cell Voltage).